-We account for stock options granted to employees, directors and consultants using the accounting guidance in ASC 718, Stock Compensation ("ASC 718").
+We account for stock options granted to employees, directors and others using the accounting guidance in ASC 718, Stock Compensation ("ASC 718").
 We estimate the fair value of service-based stock options on the date of grant, using the Black-Scholes pricing model, and recognize compensation expense over the requisite service period of the grant.
-We recorded stock-based compensation expense related to service-based stock options granted to employees and directors of approximately \$1,108,000 and \$957,000 during the three months ended January 31, 2024 and 2023.
+We recorded stock-based compensation expense related to service-based stock options granted to employees and directors of approximately \$1,094,000 and \$1,153,000 during the three months ended July 31, 2024 and 2023, respectively, and approximately \$3,440,000 and \$3,265,000 during the nine months ended July 31, 2024 and 2023, respectively.

 The compensation cost for service-based stock options granted to consultants is measured at the grant date, based on the fair value of the award using the Black-Scholes pricing model, and is expensed on a straight-line basis over the requisite service period (the vesting period of the stock option) which is one to three years.
-We recorded stock-based consulting expense related to stock options granted to consultants of approximately \$56,000 and \$81,000 during the three months ended January 31, 2024 and 2023, respectively.
+We recorded stock-based consulting expense related to stock options granted to consultants of approximately \$23,000 and \$47,000 during the three months ended July 31, 2024 and 2023, respectively, and approximately \$101,000 and \$175,000 during the nine months ended July 31, 2024 and 2023, respectively.